 For a long time, what was formerly known as Yugoslavia once included six republics, of which Serbia is now an independent one of its own.
-From that period, national museums, mosques, palaces and churches, many hundreds of years old, are still standing in Serbia.
-Turkish and Roman influences from the nation's early history are still very much apparent in many of these buildings, despite the damages they have sustained through years of enviornmental exposure and conflict, especially during the World War II.
+Important buildings dating from before the existence of Yugoslavia, national museums, mosques, palaces and churches, many hundreds of years old, are still standing in Serbia.
+Turkish and Roman influences from the nation's early history are still very much apparent in many of these buildings, despite the damages they have sustained through years of environmental exposure and conflict, especially during World War II.

 Serbian cuisine is well known for its rich Middle Eastern and old Yugoslavian influences on flavor, with many popular dishes originating from the countries of Turkey and Greece.
 Lunch is the biggest meal in Serbia.
-Breakfast, meanwhile, typically consists of bread, eggs, and a dairy spread called kajmak.
-Pepper is a favorite ingredient in many of the Serbs' dishes. while meat, dairy products, fruits. and vegetables are staple parts of their varied daily diets.
+Breakfast, meanwhile, typically consists of bread, eggs, and a dairy spread called Kajmak.
+Pepper is a favorite ingredient in many Serbian dishes, while meat, dairy products, and fruits and vegetables are staples of their varied daily diets.

 The family-oriented people of Serbia are warm and hospitable, with kissing being the main form of greeting among both men and women.
 When they visit other people’s homes for the first time, they bring gifts of food or drinks.
-Only 19% of the Serbian population are Islamic, while most of the rest are either Catholic, Eastern Orthodox Christian. or Protestant.
-There used to be a huge Jewish population among them, but their were numbers were decimated in the country during the course of the World War II era.
+19% of the Serbian population is Islamic, while the rest are mostly either Catholic, Eastern Orthodox Christian, or Protestant.
+The historic Jewish population in the country was decimated during the course of World War II.
 The Slava is a custom exclusive to the Serbs, characterized by each family venerating one patron saint on their feast day.